MaxFerretti/XPlaneConnector/README.md

 ## 2025 LATE MAY UPDATE
 I migrated to a .NET 8 project.

-The original files are still there, the .NET 8 version goes under the name XPlaneConnectorCode.
+The original files are still there, the .NET 8 version goes under the name XPlaneConnectorCore.

 In this new version I did some refactoring to take better use of the await/async paradigm and reduce overhead while improving clarity.